-An HBO spokesperson confirmed that production of "Westworld" has been suspended due to the fires, and writers of the CBS series "S.W.A.T." confirmed that production of their show had been halted as well.
+Earlier on Friday, an HBO spokesperson confirmed that production of "Westworld" has been suspended due to the fires, and writers of the CBS series "S.W.A.T." confirmed that production of their show had been halted as well.

 “Due to nearby wildfires, 'Westworld' stopped production earlier today and will resume filming as soon as it’s safe to do so," read a statement from HBO.